gnolang/gno/docs/how-to-guides/simple-contract.md

 ### Using the Gno Playground

 For smaller apps and Gno code snippets, the Gno Playground can be used.
-It provides a simple sandbox environment where developers can write Gno code.
+It provides a simple sandbox environment where developers can write, test, and deploy Gno code.

-Vising the [Playground](https://play.gno.land) will greet you with a template file:
+Visiting the [Playground](https://play.gno.land) will greet you with a template file:

 ![Default](../assets/how-to-guides/simple-contract/playground_welcome.png)